 No. As long as you're out of contract you don't need to give your existing supplier any advance notice that you want to switch.
 In fact you don't need to contact them or deal with them at all during the switchover process.
 We'll do all of that for you!

-You need three main pieces of information to switch energy supplier:
+You need four main pieces of information to switch energy supplier: